AM uses a policy to determine whether to grant a principal access to a resource.

 The AM admin UI does not show application types.

 When you define a policy or policy set over REST, the application type appears in the JSON resource.

 In Identity Cloud, the only application type you use is

-When creating or editing policy sets, consider the following points:
+When creating and editing policy sets, consider the following points:

-When the realm and policy set differ for your web or Java agent, you can specify the realm and policy set in the agent profile.
-AM then directs requests from the agent to the specified realm and policy set, so this is backwards compatible with existing web and Java agents.
+AM directs requests from the agent to the specified realm and policy set, providing compatibility with older web and Java agents.